Whey protein has always been the gold standard when it comes to protein powders, whether for bodybuilding or sport nutrition.

 Studies that have looked at the effect of supplementing plant vs animal proteins have always found that it either doesn’t matter at all, or just a small amount.

-Here’s one such study that looked at supplementing rice vs whey protein powder for 8 weeks and found no difference (and rice is one of the “lower quality” plant proteins).
+Here’s one such study that looked at supplementing rice vs whey protein powder for 8 weeks and found they were equally effective (and rice is one of the “lower quality” plant proteins).

 Research shows that hemp seed meal has a 90.8-97.5 protein digestibility percentage.
 Realistically, I just don’t think digestibility is a concern.

 If anything, whey is probably the “better” protein by most definitions, but not by a huge amount.